melissawm/acquire-docs/docs/tutorials/compressed.md

 1
 1
 ```
-As expected, the file was compressed using the `zstd` codec.
+As expected, the data was compressed using the `zstd` codec.